cytoscape/cytoscape.js/documentation/md/core/init.md

 <span id="init-opts/touchTapThreshold"></span>
 <span id="init-opts/desktopTapThreshold"></span>
-**`touchTapThreshold`** & **`desktopTapThreshold`** : A nonnegative integer that indicates the maximum allowable distance that a user may move during a tap gesture, on touch devices and desktop devices respectively.
+**`touchTapThreshold`** & **`desktopTapThreshold`** : A non-negative integer that indicates the maximum allowable distance that a user may move during a tap gesture, on touch devices and desktop devices respectively.
 This makes tapping easier for users.
 These values have sane defaults, so it is not advised to change these options unless you have very good reason for doing so.
-Larger values will almost certainly have undesirable consequences.
+Large values will almost certainly have undesirable consequences.

 <span id="init-opts/autoungrabify"></span>
 **`autoungrabify`** : Whether nodes should be ungrabified (not grabbable by user) by default (if `true`, overrides individual node state).